-The poet Carl Sandburg once wrote that fog creeps in on little cat’s feet.
+The great poet Carl Sandburg famously wrote that fog creeps in on little cat’s feet.
 Well, resentment moves into a marriage just as stealthily.
 It can be a startling revelation when one spouse suddenly realizes that they resent the other.
-The feeling takes root slowly and over time and pulls in energy and attention.
+The feeling takes root slowly.
+Over time it pulls in energy and attention.
 It is a “death by a thousand cuts” scenario, in which a marriage is undone not by one grandiose action, but by a series of small behaviors.
 Resentment can only be eliminated through self-awareness, acknowledgement, and healthy communication.
 Since it can be difficult to look outside yourself, it helps to understand some of the most common reasons why resentment builds.
 Here are 10 to keep in mind.

 1. Holding Back Affection